Fixed Mindset vs Growth Mindset: Rewire Your Mindset Today!

 When you hear the voice say things like, “Are you sure you can do it?” or “What if you don’t succeed?” know that these are just fears trying to hold you back.

-Remind yourself that you are capable and competent.
+Remind yourself that you are capable.
 You can handle whatever comes your way.

 If the voice says, “It’s not my fault,” take responsibility anyway.
 It doesn’t matter whose fault it is.
 What matters is that you take action and do something about it.